Treoir: The national federation of services for unmarried parents and their children

 Treoir: Principles

-• Treoir recognises that there are many different types of families in Ireland including unmarried parents whether they are cohabiting or not.
+- Treoir knows that families come in many forms, including unmarried parents whether they live together or not.

-• Treoir is committed to ensure that families not based on marriage, whether they are cohabiting or not, are recognised respected and protected.
+- Treoir is committed to ensure that families not based on marriage, whether they are live together or not, are recognised respected and protected.

-• Treoir believes that all children have a right to know both their parents, and to be loved and cared for by them.
+- Treoir believes that every child has the right to know both their parents and to be loved and cared for

 Treoir is funded by: